 Ishi, Oroville's most famous resident, was the last of the Yahi Indians and is considered the last "Stone Age" Indian to come out of the wilderness and into western civilization.
 When he appeared in Oroville around 1911, he was immediately thrust into the national spotlight.
 The Visitor's Center at Lake Oroville has a thorough exhibit and documentary film on Ishi and his life in society.

-Avoid Sharing Sensitive Information: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
-Verify the Representative: Verify the identity of the person you are talking to.
-Ask for their name and position and verify it on the official website.
+Keep Your Information Safe: Keep sensitive information like social security numbers, credit card details, and passwords private.
+Confirm Identity: Ensure that the person you are speaking with is a legitimate representative of the business.
+Check their name and position on the business's official website.
 Before proceeding with any legal matters, consider reviewing local $stateName state laws.
-It is also advisable to consult a licensed privacy attorney to ensure conformity and to defend your rights and interests.
-You can find more information here by finding an accredited privacy law advisor.
+It is also advisable to get advice from an accredited privacy law advisor to ensure adherence and to safeguard your rights and interests.
+You can find more information here by finding an accredited privacy lawyer.

-Post a Review: Post your review on the business's Facebook page or Google Local Business.
-This helps others in making informed decisions.
+Post a Review: If you want to review a business, share your experience on the specific business's Facebook page or Google Local Business listing.
+Your feedback helps others choose wisely.